pvcraven/3d_graphics_class/source/assignments/assignment_01/assignment_01.rst

 3. List two **messages**, and two **aesthetic responses** that the image communicates.
 Make it easy for me to find your four items.
 4. For each item, list how the artist has gone about conveying that message, or aesthetic.
-I'm specifically interested in how these elements are used:
+For the aesthetic, consider what we discussed with :ref:`principles`:

    * color
    * form
    * line
    * shape
    * space
-   * texture
+   * texture/pattern/rhythm

-   How these principals are used:

    * scale
    * proportion
-   * unity
-   * variety
+   * unity/variety
-   * rhythm
+   * movement
    * mass
-   * shape
-   * space
-   * balance
+   * balance (symmetry, asymmetry, radial symmetry)
+   * contrast (difference between objects)
    * volume
-   * perspective
+   * perspective (camera angles)
-   * depth
+   * depth (focus/depth of field)

-   And this
+   You can also look at:

    * Lighting
-   * Camera angles
    * Position in the frame
-   * Focus/depth of field
-   * Color
    * Blur
    * Reflectivity
+   * Human expression

        * Posture
        * Facial expression
        * Eyes
        * Eyebrows
        * Mouth

-5. The elements of art are color, form, line, shape, space, and texture.
-The principles of art are scale, proportion, unity, variety, rhythm, mass, shape, space, balance, volume, perspective, and depth.

-I'm looking for at least one full double spaced page.
+I'm looking for *at least* one full double-spaced page.

 Spelling and grammar count.
 Do not forget about things like thesis statements, topic sentences, and paragraphs.
 Do not give me a solid wall of text.
-Seperate each question's response into its own paragraph.
+Separate each question's response into its own paragraph.

 Please review the
 `PIE Paragraph Structure <https://awc.ashford.edu/essay-dev-pie-paragraph.html>`_